origamimagiro/flat-folder/README.md

 4. After removing any the variables that may have been assigned in the last step from the constraint graph, the graph may be disconnected into multiple unconnected components.
-If it is variables in one component cannot have any effect on variables in another component, so their assignments are independent.
+If it is, variables in one component cannot have any effect on variables in another component, so their assignments are independent.
    This step takes $O(n^3)$ time.